-(2) Amounts reported represent the aggregate grant date fair value of RSUs and stock options granted to such named executive officers during the fiscal years ended March 31, 2023 and March 31, 2022 under the 2019 Equity Incentive Plan, or the 2019 Plan, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or ASC Topic 718, excluding the effect of estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the RSUs and stock options reported in this column are set forth in Note 8 - Stock-Based Compensation to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended March 31, 2023.
+(2) Amounts reported represent the aggregate grant date fair value of RSUs and stock options granted to such named executive officers during the fiscal year ended March 31, 2024 and March 31, 2023 under the 2019 Equity Incentive Plan, (the "2019 Plan"), computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC Topic 718"), excluding the effect of estimated forfeitures.
+The assumptions used in calculating the grant date fair value of the RSUs and stock options reported in this column are set forth in Note 8 - Stock-Based Compensation to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended March 31, 2024.
 This amount does not reflect the actual economic value that may be realized by the named executive officer.